sev-90/sev-90.github.io/_portfolio/travelTime_VRVM.md

 The following section shows how to solve this optimization objective function.
 ## Variational Inference
 It is not easy in many complex statistical models with a Bayesian setting, or sometimes it is impossible to derive an exact analytical expression for the inference.
 Monte Carlo sampling techniques are the alternatives for estimating distributions for such intractable analytical solutions.
 While in such models with many parameters or in a large data set, using Monte Carlo sampling techniques are computationally expensive.
 Variational inference is another alternative that poses an assumption on the family of posteriors and then uses optimization to find the optimal member of the family.
 Therefore, variation inference gives exact closed-form expression for the approximated inference.
 Even though VI is often faster when dealing with large data sets or complex models, in contrast to the sampling techniques that are often unbiased and produced samples from the target distribution, it is not guaranteed that the target posterior distribution is in the same family as assumed posterior family $\mathcal{Q}$.

-\subsubsection{Variational Inference Objective Function}
+### Variational Inference Objective Function
-In equation \ref{KL}, the KL divergence calculation requires the calculation of evidence part $p(y)$, which is hard to obtain in our case.
+The KL divergence calculation requires the calculation of evidence part $p(y)$, which is hard to obtain in our case.
 In such cases, instead of minimizing the whole equation, the optimization objective can be held by maximizing the negative of the two first terms, also called evidence lower bound (ELBO).
-Thereby, maximizing ELBO equivalently minimizes the KL divergence measure (for more detail, see \cite{blei2017variational}).
+Thereby, maximizing ELBO equivalently minimizes the KL divergence measure (for more detail, see [5]).

-In our modeling context, approximating the joint posteriorof parameters as $p(w,\lambda, \alpha_1,...,\alpha_m|y,X)$ with $q(w,\lambda, \alpha_1,\dots,\alpha_m)$, the ELBO objective function which we represent by $\mathcal{L}$  can be presented by
+In our modeling context, approximating the joint posteriorof parameters as $p(w,\lambda, \alpha_1,...,\alpha_m\|y,X)$ with $q(w,\lambda, \alpha_1,\dots,\alpha_m)$, the ELBO objective function which we represent by $\mathcal{L}$  can be presented by

 $$
 \mathcal{L} = \mathbb{E}_q[\ln p(y,w,\lambda, \alpha_1,...,\alpha_m|X)] -\mathbb{E}_q[\ln q(w,\lambda, \alpha_1,...,\alpha_m)]